Domusgpt/synth-vib3-plus/README.md

 A few resources to get you started if this is your first Flutter project:

+- Use `./tooling/flutter_setup.sh` to install the pinned Flutter SDK and run `flutter doctor -v`/`flutter test` locally.
+See `docs/tooling_setup.md` for options and the standard workflow.

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)